Kavala, the prefectural

 Michalis Taverna on Platia Kapnergati and three

-popular restauarnts across from the Imaret,
+popular restaurants across from the Imaret,

 Taverna Ouzeri tou Thoma, To Steki tou Kanadou and

-Antonia restaurant.
+Antonia Restaurant.
 For coffee and cheese pies try

 Cafe George on a side street off Eleftheriou

+Venizelou.
 If you like to swim

 and eat fresh fish, then head for the lovely